chunglim/foolmath/README.md

 There was a joke from our childhood, why $6$ is afraid of $7$.
 Because $7$ ate $9$ or someone say $\cos{(789)}$.
 Moreover, now 7 turns around and it opens its mouth while facing 6.

 Nah, 6 ain't afraid of 7, here's the proof.
-I can't believe, I simply thought about this joke, then discovered this fool proof within a few hours. ;-p
+I can't believe, I simply thought about this joke, then discovered this foolish proof within a few hours. ;-p

 ```math
 \begin{alignat*}{5}